isabelchoma/Final_Project/README.md

 so we are using the randomForest test instead, which handles non-linearity and interactions.

-R-squared improved to 0.1923417, meaning the model explains 19.23% of variance in Logged_Salary.

-RMSE increased to 1.2332885, meaning he model’s predictions are now off by about 1.23 log-salary units on average

-MAE decreased to 1.0202420, meaning now the average absolute prediction error is about 1.02 log-salary units

-The model is still under-fitting.
+The Random Forest model shows moderate predictive performance across the train, validation, and test sets.
+The root mean square error (RMSE) remains consistent across all datasets—1.214 for training, 1.2665 for validation, and 1.255 for testing—indicating the model generalizes reasonably well without significant overfitting.
+However, the R² values are relatively low (0.2492 on training, 0.1418 on validation, and 0.1643 on testing), suggesting that the model explains only a small portion of the variance in the target variable.
+Overall, while the model is stable, its predictive power is limited, and further tuning or alternative modeling approaches may be needed to improve performance.

-We wanted to plot the model to see how it fits the data and how much it is under-fitting.
+We also wanted to plot the model to see how it fits the data and how much it is under-fitting.

 ![](README_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->